Ondřejov (Prague-East District): Science

 In 1898–1906, the industrialist Josef Jan Frič built an astronomical observatory in the village, which he gave to the Charles University in 1928.
 Today the Ondřejov Observatory is operated by the Astronomical Institute of the Czech Academy of Sciences.
-Its part is also the Vojtěch Šafařík Astronomical Museum.
+Its part also houses the Vojtěch Šafařík Astronomical Museum.

 Sights

 The Church of Saints Simon and Jude was originally a Romanesque building, modified in the Baroque style in 1668.
 The adjacent Baroque building of the rectory was built in 1778–1780.